 - Bok choy – cut in half and steamed or lightly fried

 Then there’s the protein part, which I’d generally do one of:

-- Chickpeas – can be seasoned and baked as well as raw
+- Chickpeas – seasoned and baked or just plain from a can

 Then there are some extras, which I usually keep in my fridge or pantry for that extra bit of flavour and nutrients, such as: